Skip to content

 Preparing for Adulthood (PfA)

 PfA have created a guide called ‘Better off in Work’.
-The guide includes advice about universal credits and work:
+The guide includes advice about work, universal credit and a benefits calculator:

 You can also visit the PfA web page, on the NDTi website: